donejs/donejs/docs/guide.md

 <p>{{message}}</p>
 ```

-Then, to get a pretty route we have to add a mapping for the `page` property in `src/app.js` which then looks like this:
+Then, to get a pretty route we add a mapping for the `page` property in `src/app.js` which then looks like this:

 ```js
 import AppMap from "can-ssr/app-map";